jmuehlig/perf-cpp/docs/sampling.md

 Use [typed triggers](#typed-triggers) to configure IBS behavior:

 - **`is_uop`** controls the counting source for the sampling interval.
-  With `is_uop = false` (default), the hardware counts dispatched **CPU cycles** and triggers a sample after the configured period of cycles.
+  With `is_uop = false` (default), the hardware counts CPU cycles and triggers a sample after the configured period of cycles.
-  With `is_uop = true`, the hardware counts dispatched **micro-operations** instead — a sample is triggered after the configured number of micro-ops, which provides more uniform sampling across instructions of varying latency.
+  With `is_uop = true`, the hardware counts dispatched micro-operations instead; a sample is triggered after the configured number of micro-ops, which samples instructions of varying latency more uniformly.
 - **`is_l3_miss_only`** restricts sampling to operations that miss the L3 cache, filtering out samples that hit in L1/L2/L3.

 | Typed Trigger | Selection | Period/Frequency Unit |